Part 3: Recovery, Healing, and Life After LASIK

 - Avoid contact sports for the first month to prevent getting accidentally poked or hit in your eyes.

 The length of time it can take to fully heal from the procedure will depend on what your vision and eye health were prior to LASIK.
 For example, those with severe nearsightedness may take longer to heal, while those will less severe cases may heal rather quickly.

-Dr. Wellemeyer will provide you with a full recovery plan, including a schedule for follow-up visits.
+You will be provided with a full recovery plan, including a schedule for follow-up visits.
 It’s important to keep these appointments to monitor your progress and eye health.

 Life after LASIK

-Once your eyes have fully healed and you’ve been cleared by Dr. Wellemeyer, you’re going to want to experience all of the things life has to offer when you don’t have to deal with the hassle of wearing glasses or contact lenses.
+Once your eyes have fully healed and you’ve been cleared by Grene Laser, you’re going to want to experience all of the things life has to offer when you don’t have to deal with the hassle of wearing glasses or contact lenses.